Debunking the 7 myths about digital transformation in insurance

 Why is this happening, and what can be done about it?

 Transforming paper forms and manual processes into fully digital customer experiences is no small achievement.

 First, there is the sheer scale of the task.
 All core insurance processes, from onboarding to policy renewals and claims processing, still often rely on customer inputs that are collected in archaic and outdated ways.
 And despite the deceptively straightforward nature of digital transformation, the complexity of attempting such a project in an insurance company is truly astounding.

 At the same time, insurers must catch up quickly and figure out a way to replace paper and static forms, deliver top-notch experiences and streamline data collection at scale, often on a tight budget.

-We’ve got some good news – transforming paper forms and manual processes just got much easier, thanks to no-code platforms.
-No-code and low-code technologies have been making waves in the enterprise application development space for the last couple of years.
+Thanks to no-code platforms, we’ve got some good news – transforming paper forms, and manual processes just got much more manageable.
+For the last couple of years, no-code and low-code technologies have been making waves in the enterprise application development space.
 And no-code vendors are now turning towards one of the main pain points in document-heavy enterprises – upgrading the way we collect data from our customers.

 Here are seven myths about enterprise digital transformation that no-code platforms finally put to rest.

 Myth 1: Digital Transformation HAS to be expensive

 When we say expensive, we mean REALLY expensive.
 When you have thousands upon thousands of processes to digitize, you’ll need an army of developers or a seven-figure budget if you prefer to outsource the development.